November 20, 2020

 Next, you’ll make your cream mixture by gently simmering cream, rosemary and garlic. (do not boil!) just heating and infusing flavor here.

-Third, in a large pot, you’ll boil and drain your potatoes, then proceed to mash them.
+Third, in a large pot, you’ll boil your potatoes in salted water and drain your potatoes when they are fork tender, then proceed to mash them.

 Fourth, you’ll add in your melted butter mix, then your cream mixture and melted parmesan, and your potatoes are DONE!